 Every complexion is beautifully unique, not just in appearance but in composition as well.
 Knowing your skin type can help you determine how many times a week to exfoliate your face.

-- Oily Skin: Does your skin produce large amounts of sebum?
-If so, you can probably handle more frequent exfoliation sessions.
-Be sure to enjoy a good exfoliation treatment at least two or three times a week to keep buildup under control and reduce blackheads, pimples, and excessively shiny skin.
+- Oily Skin: Exfoliate at least two or three times a week.
+More oily skin can handle more frequent exfoliation sessions, and that will help keep buildup under control and reduce blackheads, pimples, and excessively shiny skin.

-- Combination Skin: Dry patches in one area and oily patches in another mean combination skin.
-Exfoliating two or three times a week should work well for this skin type.
-Take note of more sensitive areas and adjust your schedule accordingly.
+- Combination Skin: Exfoliate two or three times a week.
+Combination skin consists of both dry patches and oily areas.
+Just be sure to take note of more sensitive areas and adjust your schedule accordingly.

-Chemical Exfoliants: These products use chemical reactions rather than friction and movement to remove dead skin.
+- Chemical Exfoliants: This type of exfoliant is generally safer to use most frequently out of all the different types of exfoliants.
+However, it depends on the specific kind as some are gentle enough for daily use, while others may require weeks between treatments.
+These products use chemical reactions rather than friction and movement to remove dead skin.
 How often you use these types of exfoliators truly depends on the nature of the product.
-Some are gentle enough for daily use, while others may require weeks between treatments.
 Be sure to read the labels carefully and monitor your skin's response to chemical treatments.
-There are two major categories to choose from.
+There are two major categories to choose from: